 A graduate from NMU’s program as an entry-level radiographer averages $18/hour to $23/hour as a starting wage in our geographic area.

-According to the U.S. Bureau of Labor Statistics the median annual wage of radiographers was $52,210 in May 2008.
+According to the U.S. Bureau of Labor Statistics the median annual wage for radiologic technologists was $60,510 in May 2019.

 Information on careers in radiologic technology, contact: